Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 How to answer

 “I’m looking to take on greater responsibilities and grow with the company.
-I would like to be promoted to a district manager position within the next two years and eventually move into a regional management role.
-I’m confident that with my 5 years of experience and excellent track record, I have the potential to reach these goals.”
+I would like to be promoted to a district manager position within the next two years and move into a regional management role by my fifth year.
+I’m confident that with my five years of experience and excellent track record, I have the potential to reach these goals.”

 6. Why did you leave your last job?